UMAprotocol/UMIPs/UMIPs/GASETH-LSP.md

 # PRICE FEED IMPLEMENTATION
-No price feed implementation is necessary for this price identifier
+No price feed implementation is necessary for this price identifier as the price is determined by on-chain ethereum data.

 # TECHNICAL SPECIFICATIONS